gaoxiang12/slambook-en/ch1.md

 7. What is the directory structure of Linux?
 What basic commands do you know? (e.g. ls, cat, etc.)

 8. How to install a software in Ubuntu (without using the Software Center)?
-What directories are software usually installed?
-If you only know the fuzzy name of a software (for example, you want to install a library with a word "eigen" in its name), how would you install it?
+What directories are software usually installed under?
+If you only know the fuzzy name of a software (for example, you want to install a library with a word "eigen" in its name), how would you do it?

 9. *Spend an hour learning Vim, you will be using it sooner or later.
 You can enter "vimtutor" in an terminal and read through its contents.
-We do not require you to operate it very skillfully, as long as you can use it to edit the code in the process of learning this book. **Do not waste time on its plugins, do not try to turn Vim into an IDE, we will only use it for text editing.**
+We do not require you to operate it very skillfully, as long as you can use it to edit the code in the process of learning this book. **Do not waste time on its plugins, do not try to turn Vim into an IDE for now, we will only use it for text editing.**

 ### References